 I started regretting the whole thing 30 minutes into the 6-hour long hike.
 In reality, the actual hike hadn’t started, my guide and I were walking from the entrance of the lodge to where the actual hike was meant to start (/_\)

-Fast forward a few weeks, I put up a status on FB saying I’ve started a hiking group for young black folks who want to hike socially.
+Fast forward a few weeks, I put up a status on FB saying I’ve started a hiking group for young black folks who want to socially hike.
 In true Zamantungwa style, I called it Slayfontein Hiking and the rest is history.

 We meet on Sundays and my Sundays have never been so magical!